cbaucom/nextjs-apollo-typegraphql-prisma-demo/readme.md

 npx prisma migrate dev --name init
 ```

-That will sync thhe database with your schema.
+That will sync the database with your schema.

 You can also seed your database with the following command: